FrumpleQuest/MVDRP/README.md

 make run i=I k=K c=C r=R
 ```

-where the I, K, C and R are integers and are within the following ranges:
+where I, K, C and R are integers and are within the following ranges:

 $i \in [1,100]$ where $i$ is the instance number (There are 100 pre-built instances in the MVDRP_Instances folder)